 Yes, two 16 ohm speaker may be used as this contains no active components.
 However, the markings showing each input's impedance will not match the actual impedance.

 I just relabeled plate with a brother p-touch labeler as I setup with two 16 ohm speakers.

-Can I run a Y cable out of one 8 ohm output from my head and split it into the two 8 ohm stereo jacks with two 8 ohm speakers?
+4 answers Can I run a Y cable out of one 8 ohm output from my head and split it into the two 8 ohm stereo jacks with two 8 ohm speakers?
 If I did that, what ohms would my amp see?
 I want to find a way to go out of an 8 ohm output and make the cab 8 ohms as well.

 Asked by Anonymous on May 25th, 2018.
-1 person subscribed to this question

 I believe this would be the same as running the two 8 Ohm speakers in parallel so the load the amp would see would be 4 Ohms.
 If this setup ran the two 8 Ohm speakers in series (I don't believe it does) Your amp would see a 16 Ohm load.